 - Group II (PET positive): Patients receive R-ICE comprising rituximab IV on day 1, ifosfamide IV continuously over 24 hours and carboplatin IV over 30 minutes on day 2, and etoposide IV over 2 hours on days 1-3.
 Patients also receive filgrastim (G-CSF) subcutaneously once daily starting on day 4 and continuing until blood counts recover.
 Treatment repeats every 14 days for 4 courses in the absence of disease progression or unacceptable toxicity.

 After completion of study treatment, patients are followed periodically for 10 years from the date of study entry.

-PROJECTED ACCRUAL: A total of 99 patients will be accrued for this study.
+ACCRUAL: A total of 100 patients were accrued for this study.